Syrian state media: Israeli rockets strike military position near Aleppo

 Iran is a key ally of Syrian President Bashar al-Assad and backs a number of militias, including Lebanon’s Hezbollah, fighting in support of Assad.

-Reporting by Lisa Barrington; Editing by Gareth Jones
+Reporting by Lisa Barrington; Editing by Gareth Jones and Peter Cooney